 At times I’ve lived loveless, and it’s miserable for everyone I encounter and me.
 I’ve also had His love course through my being and everything glimmers.
 I can tell you that the latter is my preference.

-Recently I have let the increase of loveless deeds cause me to self-protect.
+In the past I have let the increase of loveless deeds cause me to self-protect.
 As I have withdrawn my heart, I noticed a frightening thing.
 The more I closed my heart, my heart cooled.
 A heart is required to stay open in order for it not to grow cold.
 We have masses of cold-hearts because we have masses retreating to save themselves.
 This just doesn’t work.
 If I close my heart, I join the source of the problem.
 The love of most growing cold!

 Catastrophes, false prophets, loveless angry people, and the increase of lawlessness will precede Christ’s return.
 As for me, I wish to remain in love and evince the presence of His love.
 This happens only when I refuse to close my heart to a loveless world.